nirtus/ca/README.md

-# Multiple detection and tracking
+# Object detection and tracking
 ## About
 Object detection model trained using [YOLOv8](https://docs.ultralytics.com).